 AI-impact context

 AI does not create a Security+ pass rate.
 It changes how security work and Security+ preparation should be practiced.
-RoleMath's cybersecurity analyst AI panel uses Anthropic Economic Index context and reports the shared SOC sample as 23.90% augmentation-labeled and 76.10% automation-labeled Claude conversations for May 2026.
+RoleMath's cybersecurity analyst AI-usage context uses Anthropic Economic Index context and reports the shared SOC sample as roughly 24% augmentation-style and 76% automation-style usage Claude conversations for May 2026.
 That is descriptive usage data, not a job-loss forecast, demand forecast, or personal career-risk score.

 A strong AI-aware Security+ portfolio note is simple: take one security operations scenario, ask AI for a response checklist, run the scenario in a lab or simulated log set, mark what was correct, mark what was incomplete, and explain what evidence changed your decision.
 That demonstrates judgment.